This Title is Currently Being Updated

 Find our full product line in our e-store at http://www.e-junkie.com/stonecottagebooks.

-The Pricing Guide for Foreclosure Cleaning & Real-Estate Service Businesses: How to Price Jobs for Profit (EBOOK), $39.99
+Pricing Guide for Foreclosure Cleaning & Real-Estate Service Businesses (EBOOK),

 This is the most precise ***PRICING GUIDE*** you'll find on how to price foreclosure cleaning (and other real-estate related service) jobs.